@sustainpsu

 Penn State gathers and measures SDG data as a member of the Water, Energy, Food Nexus in Africa Initiative.
 This network of academic, public and private sector institutions addresses scientific, social, environmental and engineering challenges at the water-energy-food nexus.
 A Penn State faculty member, Professor of Forest Resources Dr. Michael Jacobson, is the initiative’s director.

-As a member of the UN Sustainable Development Solutions Network, we partner with a variety of organizations to assess progress towards SDG achievement at the national and local level.
+As a member of the UN Sustainable Development Solutions Network, Penn State partners with a variety of organizations to assess progress towards SDG achievement at the national and local level.

 Penn State is a research collaborator for Project Drawdown which supports and advances the gathering and measuring of data for the SDGs.